leggedrobotics/viplanner/omniverse/README.md

    ```

    **IMPORTANT**

-   The conversion will fail if the asset name starts with a number (e.g., `0c334eaabb844eaaad049cbbb2e0a4f2.obj`), because the USD API prohibits this naming as explained [here](https://openusd.org/release/api/group__group__tf___string.html#gaa129b294af3f68d01477d430b70d40c8).
+   - The conversion will fail if the asset name starts with a number (e.g., `0c334eaabb844eaaad049cbbb2e0a4f2.obj`), because the USD API prohibits this naming as explained [here](https://openusd.org/release/api/group__group__tf___string.html#gaa129b294af3f68d01477d430b70d40c8).
 This issue is described in more detail [here](https://forums.developer.nvidia.com/t/cant-create-prims-if-name-starts-with-number/249617).

-2. Fix potential import setting such as Rotation and Scale. (`Property -> Transform -> Rotate:unitsResolve = 0.0; Scale:unitsResolve = [1.0, 1.0, 1.0]`) and then save the USD.
+   - Typically, the file should be converted with correct scale and rotation.
+In the case that you run the demo and the environment is rotated or scaled incorrectly, fix the import setting such as Rotation and Scale. (`Property -> Transform -> Rotate:unitsResolve = 0.0; Scale:unitsResolve = [1.0, 1.0, 1.0]`) and then save the USD.

-3. Check that the converted mesh has colliders enabled.
+2. Check that the converted mesh has colliders enabled.
 This can be done by starting IsaacSim (`./isaaclab.sh -s`), importing the converted usd mesh and visualizing the colliders (go to the "eye" symbol in the
 top left corner, select `Show by Type -> Physics -> Colliders` and set the value to `All` ).
 The colliders should be visible as pink linkes.
 In the case that no colliders are presented, select the mesh in the stage,
 go the `Property` section and click `Add -> Physics -> Colliders Preset`.
 Then save the asset.